 Kate Dodds joined the program in January of 2016 after a December '15 graduation from Bloomsburg University of Pennsylvania.
 She brought NCAA DII All American honors in both cross country and track.
 She quickly improved her indoor track 3,000-meter personal best with a time of 9:49.36 in winning the UCS Invitational in Winston-Salem, NC.
 She then improved her outdoor 5,000-meter PB with a victory at the 49er Classic in Charlotte, NC with a time of 16:52.89.
 In the fall of 2016, she placed 18th at the USA Women's 10K road championships in Boston with a personal best of 34:49.
 She then ran her first 8K with an impressive time of 27:48 at the VCU Health 8K in Richmond, VA for ninth place.
 Maybe her most impressive performance was placing 31st at the 2016 USATF National Club Cross Country Championships in Tallahassee, FL, running 20:49 for the 6-kilometer course.
 Kate resigned from the program in October of 2017 to focus more on her personal life.

 Tyler Morse graduated from Illinois State University in May 2017 and joined ASICS GTC-ELITE in July.
 After a mediocre senior collegiate season, he relocated from his home state to Greenville, SC.
 He quickly showed promise as he placed 12th in a very deep elite field at the Great Cow Harbor 10K in Northport, NY with a time of 31:15 on a difficult course.
 His next and final race for the program was a victory at the Great GO!
 St. Louis Halloween 10K in Missouri.
 His time of 31:11 also earned him $750.
 Unfortunately, Tyler's tenure was a brief one as he greatly missed his home and family environment.
-It was mutually decided to release him from his contract agreement at the end of October '17, so that he could return home where he plans to work and continue to run.
-Tyler later relocated to Portland, OR, where he works and runs for the Bowerman Track Club-Elite.
+It was mutually decided to release him from his contract agreement at the end of October '17, so that he could return home where he planed to work and continue to run.
+Tyler later relocated to Portland, OR, where he works and now runs for the Bowerman Track Club-Elite.
+Tyler ran 2:19:35 at the 2019 California International Marathon in Sacramento, CA.

 Alison Parris was the second woman to join ASICS GTC-ELITE.
 She had worked for three years in her home state of Maryland following her 2011 graduation from James Madison University.
 With the intention of pursuing post-collegiate running once completely healthy after some persistent injuries during her collegiate career, she was selected to attend the RRCA Run Pro Camp, where her interest spiked and she contacted ASICS GTC-ELITE.
 After her successful interview visit, she relocated to Greenville, SC in May of 2014.
 During her time with the program Alison competed in almost 40 races and finished among the top five 30 times, including 14 victories and set five course records.
 She competed in three USATF Club Cross Country Nationals with two top 40 finishes (26th and 33rd).
 Parris and her teammates placed 8th at those championships in 2015 in San Francisco.
 She ran personal bests of 16:29 for 5,000 meters, 27:13 for 8K and 35:12 for 10K.
 She also placed 6th at the 2015 Peachtree Road Race.
 Alison was employed by ScanSource, Inc. as part of our Adopt An Athlete program.
 After experiencing a semi-chronic foot injury during the latter part of 2017, Alison decided to make a career change and accepted a full-time employment position in her adopted home of Greenville.